ClickHouse/ClickHouse/docs/en/sql-reference/statements/rename.md

 Renames one or more tables.

+Renaming tables is a light operation.
+If you pass a different database after `TO`, the table will be moved to this database.
+However, the directories with databases must reside in the same file system.
+Otherwise, an error is returned.
+If you rename multiple tables in one query, the operation is not atomic.
+It may be partially executed, and queries in other sessions may get `Table ... does not exist ...` error.

 **Syntax**

 ``` sql
 RENAME TABLE [db1.]name1 TO [db2.]name2 [,...]
 [ON CLUSTER cluster]
 ```

-Renaming tables is a light operation.
-If you pass a different database after `TO`, the table will be moved to this database.
-However, the directories with databases must reside in the same file system.
-Otherwise, an error is returned.
-If you rename multiple tables in one query, this is a non-atomic operation, it may be partially executed, queries in other sessions may receive the error `Table ... does not exist ..`.

 **Example**